romenrg/body-mass-index/README.md

 ### Run

-You can run the module from sources in the same way you can once you have installed it.
-See [Run the module](#run-the-module)
+You can run the CLI from the source code in the same way you can when you installed it.
+See the [Run the CLI](#run-the-cli) section.

 ## Contribute

 Any contributions (i.e. PRs or issues) are welcome.
-Please feel free to propose changes following [the contributing guideline](CONTRIBUTING.md).
+Please feel free to propose changes following [the contributing guideline](https://github.com/romenrg/body-mass-index/blob/master/CONTRIBUTING.md).